SC5/sc5-styleguide/README.md

 }
 ```

 Styleguide tries to guess which parser to use when parsing variable information from stylesheets.
-The object key defines the file extension and the value the parser name.
-Three are three parsers available: `scss`, `less` and `poscss`.
+The object key defines the file extension to match and the value refers to the parser name.
+Threre are three parsers available: `scss`, `less` and `poscss`.

 For example, to parse all .css files using postcss parser, following configuration could be used: